misoproject/dataset/README.md

 Again, it is not recommended to modify the data in the column directly as this will not go through the event system.
 More on that further down.

 #### Getting a Column By Name

 ```javascript
 ds.column(columnName);
 ```

 This returns the actual column object.
+Note that the order of columns **does not** matter as dataset is not a *visual* form of looking at your data.

 #### Iterating Over Columns